Arkoys/ai-essential-communication-for-dementia/README.md

 - **Specialized AI Assistant:** A chatbot powered by the Google Gemini API, configured to provide relevant clinical guidance.
 - **Integrated Knowledge Base (RAG):** The assistant uses Retrieval-Augmented Generation (RAG) to ground its responses in the Ariadne Labs "Essential Communications Toolkit".
-- **Consultation Management:** Conversation history is saved and organized by session via SQLite.
+- **Consultation Management:** Conversation history is saved and organized by session via Firebase.
 - **Navigation Map:** An interface guiding the practitioner through 3 key phases: Recognition, Evaluation, and Diagnosis.
 - **Admin Panel:** A dedicated interface to inject and manage documentary resources (Knowledge Chunks) and configure RAG parameters.
 - **Auto-Seeding:** Automatic injection of default medical resources upon the administrator's first login.